Loading...

 Florida moved to a modified comparative fault (51% bar) system in 2023 under HB 837, reversing its long-standing pure comparative fault rule — plaintiffs who are more than 50% at fault are now barred from recovery.
 The same reform eliminated non-economic damage caps in medical malpractice and shortened certain statutes of limitations.
 Florida remains one of the most litigated states for personal injury due to its large population and tourism industry.

-Under Florida's pure comparative fault system, your settlement may be affected if you share any responsibility for the accident.
-As a pure comparative fault state, you can recover damages even if you are mostly at fault, though your award will be reduced by your percentage of responsibility.
+Under Florida's modified comparative fault (51% bar) system, your settlement may be affected if you share any responsibility for the accident.
+Your recovery will be reduced by your fault percentage, and you are barred from recovery if your fault reaches 51% or more.

 If your truck accident occurred in Jacksonville, Miami, Tampa, Orlando, St. Petersburg, or anywhere else in Florida, the same state laws apply.
 Local court systems and jury pools can also influence settlement outcomes.